 The Company is exposed to financial risk related to the fluctuation of foreign exchange rates.
-As at June 30, 2021, the Company was exposed to currency risk on the following financial instruments denominated in US\$: Cash and cash equivalents (\$2,700,000) and the Silver Stream derivative liability (\$25,391,000), for a net liability exposure of \$22,691,000.
-The sensitivity of the Company's net loss due to changes in the exchange rate between the US\$ against the Canadian dollar is therefore \$2,269,000 Canadian dollar equivalents based on a 10% change in currency exchange rates.
+As at March 31, 2022, the Company was exposed to currency risk on the following financial instruments denominated in US\$.
+The sensitivity of the Company's net loss due to changes in the exchange rate between the US\$ against the Canadian dollar is included in the table below in Canadian dollar equivalents: